nikitavoloboev/sol-pay/tasks.md

 - [x] endpoint to retrieve user's details without private key
   - [x] show which products was created by user => available for sale
+  - [x] count how many users bought this product
+- [] endpoint to retrieve products for sale
+- wallet - show balance
-- allow to receive money from externally
+- allow to receive money from externally (no endpoint)
+  - subscription / listen for top up events (subscription to SOL networks)
+- endpoint to allow to send `solana` to external solana address (cash out)
 - [x] endpoint for show `solana wallet address`
-- endpoint to allow to send `solana` to external solana address (cash out)
 - support multiple currencies
   - dollar, euro, japan yen
 - product should have files attached